 The Element of Value in Art

-Use the form above to get free and instant access to Kitchen table Classroom’s Free Resource Library!
+Become a subscriber to get free and instant access to Kitchen table Classroom’s Free Resource Library!

+Use the from below to become a Kitchen Table Classroom subscriber.
+Then go check your email and let me know that you meant to subscribe .
 Upon confirming your subscription you’ll get a subscriber only password that will give you access to my Free Resource Library.
 The thumbnails for these printable resources can all be found under the heading “Elements of Art and Related Concepts.”
 Click any thumbnail and the PDF will pop up right up!

 You’ll also get a weekly newsletter with my newest printable resources and fun projects!